We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A vitamin D test tells you how much vitamin D is in your bloodstream.
 This is a little more complicated than you might think, as vitamin D undergoes several changes before it can be used in your body.

 Most vitamin D tests measure the total amount of 25-OH D in your blood.
-This is because 25-OH D has a longer half-life than that of 1,25-dihydroxy vitamin D (meaning, it remains in your bloodstream longer and is a more accurate measure of how much vitamin D your body has to work with).
+This is because 25-OH D has a longer half-life than 1,25-dihydroxy vitamin D (meaning, it remains in your bloodstream longer and is a more accurate measure of how much vitamin D your body has to work with).

 How do vitamin D tests work?